 Our members also welcome the formation of the Scottish Offshore Wind Energy Council (SOWEC) and believe that it will provide a valuable means by which to coordinate and accelerate measures to grow the industry in Scotland.
 We welcomed the 2030 vision but note significant changes in context since it was developed that it would be helpful to reflect by increasing ambition significantly: the increased UK Government ambition noted above and the passing of Scotland and the UK’s net-zero emissions targets.
 Scotland’s new climate change targets require a 75% cut in emissions by 2030, an increase on the previous target that will require a faster pace of emissions reduction by this date.
 This will likely lead to increased demand for electricity in the transport and heat sectors which will require additional renewable generation.

 Revising the 8 GW by 2030 ambition would also enable better alignment with ScotWind leasing.
 New options for leases will be awarded for ten years which will require those awarded in 2020 to deliver operational projects by 2030; the current 8 GW ambition could largely be achieved by delivering the existing 7.5 GW of project pipeline.
+Our members recommend an ambition to deliver 12 GW in Scotland by 2030.
+This would put Scotland on a path to delivering up to 35 GW by 2045 and ensure ambitious deployment of floating offshore wind this decade to secure early mover advantage.

+Our members also believe that it would be helpful for SOWEC or the Scottish Government to set delivery ambitions out to 2045, mirroring the Sector Deal.
+Given the long lead in time for projects, and the clear low-carbon energy requirements of net-zero targets, such a target would provide clarity around which other policies (e.g. the SMP, skills etc.) can be aligned.

 What actions do you believe should be taken by the Scottish Government, UK Government and agencies in order to realise the full potential of Scotland’s offshore wind sector?